Help guides and articles for your catering business.

 Internal Puree system emails (account invitations, password resets, etc.) will continue to be sent from puree.app.

-If you want to stop using a custom domain, go to Settings → Email Domain and click
+If you want to stop using a custom domain, go to Settings → Email Settings, open the custom domain page, and click Remove Domain.
+Emails will immediately revert to being sent from notifications.puree.app.

 DNS records are not verifying